Stone Garrett Player Props: Nationals vs. Athletics

-On Saturday, Stone Garrett (.393 on-base percentage in past 10 games, 52 points above season-long percentage) and the Washington Nationals play the Oakland Athletics, whose starting pitcher will be Luis Medina.
-First pitch is at 7:05 PM ET.
+The Washington Nationals, including Stone Garrett (.452 on-base percentage in past 10 games, 104 points above season-long percentage), battle starting pitcher Ken Waldichuk and the Oakland Athletics at Nationals Park, Sunday at 1:35 PM ET.

-He racked up two hits (going 2-for-3 with an RBI) in his most recent appearance against the Athletics.
+He had a one-hit showing in his most recent game (1-for-2) against the Athletics.

 Stone Garrett Game Info & Props vs. the Athletics